Visiting postgraduate students

 How to apply

-Please apply using this online application form where you will be asked to upload your CV and a letter from your Cambridge Head of Department or Supervisor confirming the duration of your status as a visiting student.
-Applications close three weeks before the start of each term.
+Please apply using this online application form where you will be asked to upload your CV and a copy of the University Student Visitor Agreement* issued by your department or faculty confirming the duration of your status as a visiting student.

 Contact